Setting Up a Development Environment

 Reset the test project

-works when run against the test project, you'll need to reset the test project.
-This will let you modify django-simple-deploy
+After verifying that your local version of django-simple-deploy works when run against the test project, you'll need to reset the test project.
+This will let you modify django-simple-deploy, and then run the deploy command again and see the effect of your changes.

-Developing simple_deploy
+Developing django-simple-deploy

-.
+Now you're ready to do your own development work on django-simple-deploy.
 Make a new branch on your fork of the project, and make any changes you want to the codebase.
-When you want to see if your changes improve the configuration and deployment process, go back to the Run simple_deploy
+When you want to see if your changes improve the configuration and deployment process, go back to the Run django-simple-deploy locally section and repeat those steps.

 Helpful flags for development work